 Unwind your mindLifestyle

 In today’s hectic world, it’s easy to feel distracted.
 That’s probably why mindfulness — a means of finding your way back to the present moment — is such a popular mind-body movement.
-“Our tech-packed days and busy schedules encourage productivity, but also constant worry over the past and future,” says Belisa Vranich, Psy.D., a clinical psychologist and founder of The Breathing Class.
-“Being mindful means being aware and conscious of your situation and surroundings in the present.”
-Some research shows that being more mindful can increase positive emotions, be as effective as antidepressants in fighting depression, and can help improve memory.
+“Our tech-packed days and busy schedules encourage productivity, but also constant worry over the past and future,” says Belisa Vranich, Psy.D., a clinical psychologist and founder of The Breathing Class in an interview conducted by Athene.
+Vranich continues, "being mindful means being aware and conscious of your situation and surroundings in the present.”
+Practicing mindfulness may also help improve emotional and physical well-being.

 Here’s how to start working some more mindfulness into your life: